cdoucy/CurrencyConversionApp/README.md

 # CurrencyConversionApp

 Currency conversion and currency plotting created with Node and React.
+The app is deployed on http://finance.doucycorp.fr/

-Run using Docker:
+Run in production mode using Docker and nginx reverse proxy:
 ```
 $ docker-compose up
 ```
+App is running on http://localhost/

-Or run locally:
+Or run in development mode:

 back-end:
 ```